 NSF RET Site Selection Criteria

-- A participant needs to be a middle or high school teacher in Science, Technology, Engineering, or Mathematics (STEM)
+- A participant MUST be a middle or high school teacher in Science, Technology, Engineering, or Mathematics (STEM)

 - A candidate needs to be highly motivated to pursue professional development and innovate classroom curriculum, and be interested in scientific exploration.